The Sun

 Lack of confidence causing missed opportunities or overconfidence, or lack of care on the details, causing debts and losses.

-Yes through vitality and plenty
+Yes, through vitality and plenty

-No through ego or problems with confidence.
+No, through ego or problems with confidence.

 Reading the Card

-The reversal
+The Reversal

-You may be blocked by boredom and lack of confidence to move forward when opportunities present themselves.
-You may also be believing the stories of others that are pushing you down, either in work or relationships.
-They may also be turning the abundance to themselves at the expense of your share in the success.
+You may believe the stories of others that are pushing you down.
+They may even be turning the abundance towards themselves at the expense of your share in the success.

 Card Design Process